 Sadly, the firefish goby is a hard fish to sex.
 There are no telling signs of whether a firefish goby is either male or female.
 If two firefish do make a pairing, it’s safe to assume they are of the opposite sex.
-Breeding is a bit of a mystery with this breed as well.
+Breeding is a bit of a mystery with species as well.
 Due to their shy nature, it’s been hard to observe the firefish’s breeding patterns.
-Both in the wild and in captivity little is known about the species mating ritual.
-We do know that this species of fish is an egglayer.
-Many studies assume that it has similar mating patterns to other goby.

 The firefish goby is a planktivore, meaning it naturally adapted to eat floating, prey suspended in the water column.
 So they do well when fed meaty foods like live black worms, mysid shrimp, brine shrimp, or other seafood preparations (Michael 2001).

 The marine firefish goby can be found in many pet shops around the world.
 This includes many online pet shops.
 A single firefish goby usually costs no more than $10-15.

 Who should consider adding a firefish goby to their saltwater tank?

 - Anyone who wants a gorgeous, slender, and shy fish–as long as you don’t have any semi-aggressive or aggressive bullies in the tank.